Skip to the main content

 Vollrath Pro Staff -

-Aluminum is a silvery white and ductile metal that is soft and easily formed.
+Aluminum is a silvery-white and ductile metal that is soft and easily formed.
 It's the most abundant metal in the Earth's crust and the third most abundant element overall.
 It makes up about 8% by weight of the Earth's solid surface.
 Aluminum is commonly used in the foodservice industry in cookware and bakeware and is a great conductor of heat.

 Grades of Aluminum

-It's important to have the correct Grade/Alloy to achieve the best results for each food service application.
+It's important to have the correct grade/alloy to achieve the best results for each foodservice application.
 Let's take a look at a few grades that are commonly used in foodservice.

 Grade/Alloy Description

 1100, 99% Soft and forms easily.
-Can't withstand tough commercial duty applications or high heat without warping.
+Can't withstand tough commercial-duty applications or high heat without warping.
 Items made of this material dent and scratch easily.

 3003, 1 to 1.5% manganese Easily formed.
-Items of this material typically hold up extremely well during normal use, works best in low- to medium-volume commercial kitchens.
+Items of this material typically hold up extremely well during normal use.
+Works best in low- to medium-volume commercial kitchens.

 3004, 1 to 1.5% manganese and about 1% magnesium More difficult to form than 1100 or 3003.
-Much more impervious to severe use and tougher and longer lasting than 3003.
+Much more impervious to severe use, and tougher and longer-lasting than 3003.
 3004 is used for quality cookware, bakeware, and tougher commercial equipment applications.

 Benefits of Aluminum